peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

+ `true
- `true`  If this object represents an integral number, that is, a number without a fractional part; otherwise, . `false` .
+      ` If this object represents an integral number, that is, a number without a ractional part; otherwise, . `false ` .

 <a id="IsNegative"></a>
 ### IsNegative